Lyft shares soar on Nasdaq debut, setting stage for Uber

 He pointed out that Green, who is Lyft’s CEO, is a native of Los Angeles, adding that “some good did come out of Los Angeles traffic.”

-Reporting by Heather Somerville in Los Angeles and Joshua Franklin in New York; Additional reporting by Chuck Mikolajczak in New York; Editing by Nick Zieminski
+Reporting by Heather Somerville in Los Angeles and Joshua Franklin in New York; Additional reporting by Chuck Mikolajczak and Carl O'Donnell in New York; Editing by Nick Zieminski